eitanyaffe/knnview/README.md

 The 2D organization of samples is shown in the middle panel.
 The panel is interactive and allows to zoom in and out, and select samples.
+The color of the outer circles around samples signify the purity
+ score:
+ * Black: Purity score in the range [0,0.8)
+ * Dark gray: Purity score in the range [0.8,0.9)
+ * Light gray: Purity score in the range [0.9,1.0)

-The similarity index (1-distance) for a selected sample is shown on the right panel.
+The similarity index (equal to the distance minus 1) for the selected sample is shown on the right panel.
+Colors and labels match the middle panel.

-Viewing parameters, like the coloring and labeling schemes are controlled using the left panel.
+Viewing parameters, like the color and textual label of samples are controlled using the left panel.
+* NN-count (edges): Controls the number of kNN for which an edge is drawn in the middle panel.
+* NN-count (barplot): Controls the number of neighbours shown on the right panel.
+* Show only cluster NN: Show on right panel only samples of selected cluster.
+* Show labels: Show text labels in middle plot.
+Also controlled with Shift + L.
+* Show legend: Show legend of colors in middle panel.
+* Label field: Add text labels to samples using this sample metadata field.
+* Color field: Color samples using this sample metadata field.
+* Plot circle size: Control size of sample circle.

+Hit the Help button to see a brief explanation of how to operate the app, including the use of the mouse and keyboard.